shpml/fundamentals/08_chapter/06_lesson.md

 To figure out how to evaluate an expression containing variables, we simply draw a tree, as before.
 The only difference is that `x` (or whatever other variable we might be using) evaluates to whatever value it's storing at the time.

 ### Test Yourself
 Assume that `x` is equal to 10.
 What values do the following expressions evaluate to?
-Check your answers in JS Bin.
+Save `x` as a variable in the JS Bin Console, and check your answers.

 * `x + 20`
 * `x * x`